Chart Color Schemes

 Bald Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 38 projects potentially impacting this region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 38 projects that may impact the region.
 Notable projects include Linkfield Road Overpass Upgrade, Wyampa Road Residential Estate, Bald Hills Station Precinct Renewal, and 202 Lacey Road Townhouse Development.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.